almereyda/awesome-starred/README.md

 - [daniel-dsouza/hexago](https://github.com/daniel-dsouza/hexago) - Go package for implementing a hexagonal coordinate system
 - [patchbay-pub/patchbay-simple-server](https://github.com/patchbay-pub/patchbay-simple-server) - Intended to serve as a starting point for a self-hostable version of patchbay
 - [schollz/duct](https://github.com/schollz/duct) - Inspired by patchbay.pub
-- [plentico/plenti](https://github.com/plentico/plenti) - Static Site Generator with Go backend and Svelte frontend
 - [verless/verless](https://github.com/verless/verless) - A Static Site Generator designed for Markdown-based content with a focus on simplicity and performance.
 - [docker/compose-cli](https://github.com/docker/compose-cli) - Easily run your Compose application to the cloud with compose-cli
 - [moby/swarmkit](https://github.com/moby/swarmkit) - A toolkit for orchestrating distributed systems at any scale.
 It includes primitives for node discovery, raft-based consensus, task scheduling and more.
 - [oniony/TMSU](https://github.com/oniony/TMSU) - TMSU lets you tags your files and then access them through a nifty virtual filesystem from any other application.
 - [hoanhan101/algo](https://github.com/hoanhan101/algo) - 101+ coding interview problems in Go
-- [earthly/earthly](https://github.com/earthly/earthly) - Super simple CI/CD framework with repeatable builds that you write once and run anywhere – laptop, remote, or any CI
+- [earthly/earthly](https://github.com/earthly/earthly) - Super simple build framework with fast, repeatable builds and an instantly familiar syntax – like Dockerfile and Makefile had a baby.
-- [mozilla/sops](https://github.com/mozilla/sops) - Simple and flexible tool for managing secrets
+- [getsops/sops](https://github.com/getsops/sops) - Simple and flexible tool for managing secrets
 - [wtfutil/wtf](https://github.com/wtfutil/wtf) - The personal information dashboard for your terminal
 - [tomnomnom/gron](https://github.com/tomnomnom/gron) - Make JSON greppable!
 - [schachmat/wego](https://github.com/schachmat/wego) - weather app for the terminal